der-carnivore/BingAds-docs/BingAds/scripts/reference/Stats.md

 long|Number of clicks.

 ## <a name="getcost"></a>getCost
-Returns the cost (spend) of the associated entity in the currency of the current account.
+Returns the cost (spend) in the currency of the current account.

 ### Returns:
 |Type|Description|